tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-index.md

  The index name must be lower case, start with a letter or number, have no slashes or dots, and be less than 128 characters.
 After starting the index name with a letter or number, the rest of the name can include any letter, number and dashes, as long as the dashes are not consecutive.

  The **api-version** parameter is required.
 The current version is `api-version=2019-05-06`.
 See [API versions in Azure Cognitive Search](https://docs.microsoft.com/azure/search/search-api-versions) for a list of available versions.
-See [Language support &#40;Azure Cognitive Search REST API&#41;](https://docs.microsoft.com/azure/search/index-add-language-analyzers) for details about language analyzers.

 ### Request Headers
  The following table describes the required and optional request headers.